native american culture and traditions

 For Native Americans the land is not merely the place they live; it’s a source of sustenance, spirituality, and cultural inspiration.

-Cultural Traditions of the Lakota People
+The Rich Traditions of Lakota Culture

 Food